nickpreston24/nugs-net6/README.md

 > This custom web Stack aims to do two things: Maximize the use of HTMX and make UI much easier and more fun to work with in the emerging `dotnet core` Linux era.

-I.  Essentially, I'm supporting the generation of HTML directly from as many backends or API's as possible, without needing Javascript Framework or complicated dogtoys like Microsoft's Blazor.
+I.  Essentially, I'm supporting the generation of HTML directly from as many backends or API's as possible, without needing Javascript Framework or complicated squeaky toys like Microsoft's Blazor.

 Just simple, old-school HTML, CSS and the occasional line of Javascript or C#.

 II.
 On the backend side of things, I've added support for `.sql` and `.cypher` files as first class citizens.
 They can be easily imported by name, or even mapped to Razor CRUD functions by name.
 This makes the following 3 sample codefiles incredibly easy to maintain for all team members of all types: